etskinner/etskinner.com/index.md

      - Unzip the download (etskinner.com-mods.zip) to a folder somewhere.
      - Run the install script (install.bat) that's in the folder.
        - Windows might tell you it's blocking the install script from being run.
 You can safely tell it to continue anyway (as long as you trust me).
-  3. Launch the geam and connect to the server:
+  3. Launch the game and connect to the server:
      - Choose 'Play' > 'Multiplayer' > 'Connect to Server'
      - Type in "etskinner.com" and click connect
 - [This website](index.html)!